Develop visual understanding of the Elements of 2D Design.

 Check the presentation Structure of Design

-In groups use the provided magazines to find images or advertisements online (or use photos of your work) that utilize each of the major elements of 2D design listed below.
+In groups find images or advertisements online (or use photos of your work) that utilize each of the major elements of 2D design listed below.
 Work together as a group to find the most appropriate examples for each term.
 Combine your images in one document, like in Google docs.
 Your group will then present its findings to the class.
 This is a timed exercise.

 Elements of 2D Design